francescogerardomarra/its/modulo27/13_spring_reactive_programming.md

 ## Why Standard Spring Boot Is Not Reactive

 Spring Boot with traditional Spring MVC uses a blocking I/O model based on the Servlet API.
-Each HTTP request is assigned a dedicated thread, which blocks while waiting for I/O operations to complete (e.g., database queries).
+Each HTTP request is assigned a dedicated thread, which blocks while waiting for I/O operations to complete (e.g. database queries).

 ### Example: Blocking Code in Standard Spring Boot
 ```java